Published: September 27, 2019

 When you take control of your thoughts, it changes your entire life.
 When you make your thoughts positive it makes your life positive.
 What's so amazing is that it starts out as what you do, but then becomes who you are.

-If you are a therapist or you want to be an RTT therapist, we have the tools and techniques to transform phobias fast.
+If you are a therapist or you want to be an RTT therapist, we have the tools and techniques that can help transform phobias fast.

 Many of our RTT therapists specialize in phobias as RTT makes such a difference to people’s lives.
 I've done this with children of five who are phobic about spiders, bees or moths and made them see the moth or bee or spider as beautiful.